matty147/Tic_tac_toe/README.md

 This is a school project I am working on.

-This game is an extension of a regular [tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe game.
+This game is an extension of a regular [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game.
 The user can choose:

 - the size of the board from a compact 3x3 to a sprawling 50x50 and
 - how many pieces next to each other are needed for a win